inkstitch/inkstitch/collections/_docs/en/003-008-s-stitch.md

 For the underlay params have a look at the [satin stitch params](/docs/stitches/satin-column/#params).

-## Sample Files Including E-Stitch
+## Sample Files Including S-Stitch

 {% include tutorials/tutorial_list key="stitch-type" value="S-Stitch" %}